rprieto/freeloader/README.md

 .pipe(send());
 ```

-- Emit 2 different requests continuously, with a concurrency of 50 each
+- Emit 2 different requests with a concurrency of 50 each

 ```js
 var s1 = emit(r1).pipe(concurrent(50));